 If you don’t share intimate details about your past relationship, it’s possible to avoid this from happening.
 You might be asking yourself, “Should couples talk about past relationships at all?” and if yes, how to talk about past relationships without doing any damage to the current relationship?

 Well, read on.
 We’re going to talk about that soon enough.

 Is it important to tell your partner everything about your past?

-When you start asking yourself questions like ‘does the past matter in a relationship?’ or ‘what to say when someone brings up your past?’, know that past does matter.
+When you start asking yourself questions like ‘Does the past matter in a relationship?’ or ‘What to say when someone brings up your past?’, know that the past does matter.
 It tells you a lot about your partner.

 For example, the way your partner talks about their ex speaks volumes about themselves.

 Suppose they tend to present all of their exes as crazy, manipulative people responsible for all the breakups.
 In that case, it shows that they don’t know how to take responsibility. (or they were unlucky to end up with only bad people!)